Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/core_java/twitter/README.md

 }
 ```
 ## Spring
 Spring Boot was used in the application to manage all dependencies between classes.
-Instead of creating an object in each class using all its dependencies in each class.
-I used Spring Autowire feature to inject the dependencies into a class.
+Instead of creating an object in each class by using all its dependencies in each class, The Spring Autowire feature was used to inject the dependencies into a class.

 In order to make the dependency injection work, all dependencies were marked using corresponding Component annotation(Controller annotation, Service annotation etc.).
-Then the ComponentScan is used to auto scan all Beans.
+Then the ComponentScan is used to automatically scan all Beans.

 # Test
 Both Unit Test and Integrated Test were applied on each layer using Junit Test.
 - For the Unit Test, Mockito Framework was used to mock the behaviour of other layers.
-This way, only codes for one single layer were run and tested at a time.
+This way, only the codes for one single layer were run and tested at a time.

 - For the Integrated Test, all dependencies are injected into the tested class.
 This way, the behaviour of the tested class and its dependencies will be tested at the same time.